sourcegraph/language-server-protocol/extension-files.md

-# File extensions to LSP
+# Files extensions to LSP

 The files extension to the Language Server Protocol (LSP) allows a language server to operate without sharing a physical file system with the client.
 Instead of consulting its local disk, the language server can query the client for a list of all files and for the contents of specific files.